Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/03_ConfigureStorageShelves.md

 Each material can be stored in several storage shelves and different warehouses, but they can only have one primary storage shelf, that is, one main storage location.
 When an order is received, stock is taken from the primary storage shelf automatically, as long as the ordered material is in stock, no other configuration is stored in the stock withdrawal matrix, or no configuration matches the criteria.

 The first storage shelf that is created for a material is automatically set as primary.
-You can subsequently create another storage shelf and set it as primary by clicking the *is primary storage* checkbox.
+You can subsequently create other storage shelves and set them as primary by clicking the *is primary storage* checkbox.

 Storage shelves can be created, edited, and deleted.
-Bear in mind, though, that you cannot delete a storage shelf where postings have been made in the past, as all posting information is kept in the system.
+Bear in mind, though, that you cannot delete a storage shelf where postings have already been made, as all posting information is kept in the system.
 For detailed information, see [Check the posting history](../Operation/03_CheckPostingHistory.md).